dadosbon2/NgramsProjekt/README.md

 # Project Description
 As part of our Data Mining course, we reproduce selected experiments from the paper and extend them with our own investigations.
 Our work includes:

+- Finetuning of a 124 M gpt2 based model, as our replication of the small TinyStories Model 160 M presented during the paper

 - Reproducing Figure 5: N-gram matching vs model predictions

 - Reproducing Table 13 & 14: Top-1 accuracy and average distance between model predictions and N-gram rules on TinyStories